nickw444/opencore-efi-z590/README.md

 ## 💤 Sleep/Wake

 * Still testing this!
 Appear to be having wake failures during long term sleep.
 Might be caused by Intel Power Gadget.

+## 🍎 SMBIOS

+I initially chose the iMacPro1,1 SMBIOS, however moved across to MacPro7,1 as it is a newer build, more reflective of the date of release of the hardware I am using.

+I have not noticed any issues due to using MacPro7,1, not even the reported [memory slot errors](https://dortania.github.io/OpenCore-Post-Install/universal/memory.html) some users have noticed.

 ## 🖥 Hardware